Al Kuwait Sports Club Stadium

 Kuwait Sports Club Stadium is a multi-purpose stadium in Kuwait City, Kuwait.
 It is currently used mostly for football matches and hosts the home matches of Al Kuwait Kaifan.
 The stadium holds 12,350.
-This stadium had also hosted Kuwait's national team matches during the 2010 FIFA World Cup qualification, which they failed to reach.
-The stadium hosted the final matches of the Kuwait Emir Cup and Kuwait Crown Cup for the last 5 seasons.
+This stadium had also hosted Kuwait's national team matches during the 2010 FIFA World Cup qualification.
+The stadium has hosted the final matches of the Kuwait Emir Cup and Kuwait Crown Cup for the last 5 seasons.
 This stadium also hosted matches for the national team during the 3rd Arabian Gulf Cup, where Kuwait won their third title after winning 4–0 against Saudi Arabia.